takenet/blip-docs/source/includes/en/_old/1-gettingstarted.md

-This document intends to help the usage of the Messaging Hub for sending and receiving messages, commands and notifications.
+This document intends to help the usage of the BLiP for sending and receiving messages, commands and notifications.

 ## Application